Soba (city)

 Soba is an archaeological site and former town in what is now central Sudan.
-Three kingdoms existed in medieval Nubia: Nobadia with the capital in Faras, Makuria with the capital in Dongola, and Alodia (Alwa) with the capital in Soba.
-The latter used to be the capital of the medieval Nubian kingdom of Alodia from the sixth century until around 1500.
+It was the capital of the medieval Nubian kingdom of Alodia from the sixth century until around 1500.
 E. A. Wallis Budge identified it with a group of ruins on the Blue Nile 12 mi from Khartoum, where there are remains of a Meroitic temple that had been converted into a Christian church.